keencyclist/topics/README.md

 ![WordCloud of AskHistorians words](https://git.generalassemb.ly/PaulSchimek/submissions/blob/master/project3/images/history.png)

 The baseline accuracy was 67% (there were fewer than 1,000 posts available).
 The best model was again Naive Bayes with a multinomial distribution and the TF-IDF vectorizer.
 This produced an accuracy of 96.6%.
-There were only 17 misclassified posts.
+There were only 17 misclassified posts in the testing data.

 ### Conclusions
 With 1,000 examples of text, we can create a classifier with 97% or better accuracy.
 This was true both for topics that seem very different (food / cooking and science), and also for more similar, but still distinct, topics (science vs. history).
 The EDA showed that the categories had distinct vocabularies.

 For both sets of comparisons, the Naive Bayes model using a multinomial distribution and a TF-IDF vectorizer performed best.
 Tweaking the parameters increases accuracy a few percentage points.
-However, this adjustment may be specific to the sample at handand may not be robust to new samples.
+However, this adjustment may be specific to the sample at hand and may not be robust to new samples.

 An examination of the misclassified posts suggests that some posts were hard to classify because they were very short or were not on topic (e.g., promotions or announcements).
-There are also some posts that include vocabulary from another topic area and are thus very difficiult for machine classification.
+There are also some posts that included vocabulary from another topic area and were thus very difficiult for machine classification.

-It would make sense to limit the observations to posts of a certain minimum length (e.g., more than 40 words) in order to have a better chance at classifying them.
+It would make sense to limit the observations to posts of a certain minimum length (e.g., more than 40 words) in order to have a better chance at classifying them correctly.